 We get a lot of questions when it comes to billing for private practice PT services.
 One of the most common has to do with billing for licensed PTAs—especially when Medicare and state practice acts have different requirements when it comes to supervision.
 Our advice?
 Adhere to the most stringent requirement, which usually comes from Medicare.
 Read on to learn how you can safely incorporate PTA services into your practice—and get reimbursed for them.

 State laws and payer billing rules are two different things.

-Per Medicare rule: 42 C.F.R. §410.26(b)(1)-(7); and CMS Medicare Benefit Policy Manual, Pub.
+According to the APTA, Medicare allows therapist assistants to provide therapy services in an outpatient private practice setting—as long as those services are performed under the direct supervision of a licensed therapist.
+Per Medicare rule 42 C.F.R. §410.26(b)(1)-(7)—and CMS Medicare Benefit Policy Manual, Pub.
 100-4, Ch.
-15, §60.1 – §60.5, in order to bill for outpatient services provided by a PTA in a non-institutional setting, the claim must meet the following conditions:
+15, §60.1 – §60.5—in order to bill for outpatient services provided by a PTA in a non-institutional setting such as a private practice, the following conditions must be met: